Firewall Access Reference

 Releasing an API to production without properly addressing a security model to handle cross-origin resources can potentially enable dangerous Cross-Site Request Forgery (CSRF) attacks, among other threats that can harm clients and users accessing your resources.

-If you are testing your implementations in a local, or test environment, you can apply any of the methods described below to be able to access the online browser tools provided by Anypoint Platform.
+If you are testing your implementations in a local, or test environment, you can disable same-origin restrictions in your browser to access the online browser tools provided by Anypoint Platform.

-Do not use the methods described below for a production release of your implementation.
+Do not use disable same-origin restrictions in your browser for a production release of your implementation.

 If you cannot implement CORS for your API, another possible solution to an unreachable API is to disable the same-origin restrictions in your browser.
 Each browser handles these restrictions in a unique way; for example, after launching Google Chrome from the command line to disable the same-origin restrictions and then closing Chrome, your next Chrome session automatically re-enables the restrictions.
 Internet Explorer’s settings persists across application sessions, so you need to change your Internet Options manually.
 Mozilla Firefox doesn’t currently support a way to disable same-origin restrictions without using a custom build of the browser.